Slyvred/aes-256-cbc/README.md

 ## Informations

 - The IV is stored at an index calculated by dividing the length of the file by the length of the user submitted password.
-- The file extension is encrypted using our key and IV, and is stored next to it
+- The file extension is encrypted using our key and its own IV that is stored next to our file IV
 - The password is hashed using sha256 to ensure a 32 bytes (256bits) key to meet the AES-256 requirements.

 ## Usage